thnganguyen/machine-learning-KTH-DD2421/Bayesian_Boosting/README.md

 ## Assignment 7

-Pick a classifier, naive Bayes or decision tree or the boosted versions of these:
+Pick a classifier, naive Bayes or decision tree or the boosted versions of these for the following criteria:

 * Outliers: Decision tree without boosting.
 Boosting weights outliers then is sensitive to them.
 * Irrelevant inputs (part of the feature space is irrelevant): Naive Bayes.
 Irrelevent inputs make independence assumption to be met.